daviesjack083/C-ChatApp/README.md

 # Chat Application in C#
-A real time chat application written in C# I wrote some time ago when beginning to learn the language.
-I will be gradually improving and refining it.
-Please note the clientside is temporary (and dirty) until I implement a more sophisticated web solution.
+I wrote this real time C# chat app a couple of years ago while learning the language.
+I'm adding it to my github as a side project to refine and improve upon until it's no longer embarrassing.
+Please note my focus is currently on the server-side, and so the client is shocking and will be replaced in the near future with a pretty (hopefully sophisticated) web solution.

-## Features
+## Implemented Features
 - Real-time messaging
-- Basic AES Encryption
+- Basic Encryption

-### Commands
-- /name desired_username

 ## To-Do
+### Core Stuff
+- Transition current client solution to a cleaner Vue.js web client
-- Migrate the architecture to an MVC model for extensibility
+- Migrate the serverside architecture to an MVC model for extensibility
-- Find a better place to store the encryption key
+- Devise a better solution rather than hard coding the encryption key (duh!)
-- Transition simple threading to an asynchronous/thread pool solution
+- Plot a more scalable threading solution (Probably async / FIFO queue)

+### Potential Future Features
 - Add colours
 - Add rooms
 - Add permissions/roles system for rooms